reinhart1010/nix/docs/en/common/git-tag.md

 # git tag

 Create, list, delete or verify tags.
-A tag is a static reference to a specific commit.
+A tag is a static reference to a commit.
 More information: <https://git-scm.com/docs/git-tag>.

 - List all tags: